szlinjia/CarCommunication/README.md

 Design a graphical user interface to display the movement of the cars, so that the observer can visualize the cars, control their movements, and verify the protocol.<br>
 Solution
 ===
 This program runs in two different platforms.
-For server part, a logic to act distribute system for Lamport algorithm, is written by C++ and runs in Linux.
-For client part, the UI to perform car movement, is written by java and runs in Android emulator.<br>
+One part is car control logic.
+They are written by C++ and each car is a independent process.
+These processes are a group that needs to communicate with each other to enter critical section in order.
+In this project, the critical section is the narrow bridge.
+This group is decentriliaze system that no other central server to make a decision to order car processes.
+So these group members use Lamport Algorithm, a famous therom to solve concurrency problem in distributed system, to determine which one access bridge first which is later.
+This car control logic is located in server folder and they are Linux OS based.
+To abserver the whole process, a client grapic is needed to show cars' movement.I used Android Java to receive messages from all cars and draw<br>
 Here is my program video link:<br>
 http://youtu.be/_XIKJeisfIs
 How to run